 Westminster is blessed with a beautiful campus to serve the needs of the church and the community at large.
 The land it sits on was given to Westminster by Mrs. C.T.
-Council Jr. Learn more about the unique elements of the church’s landscape below.
+Council Jr.

 We gather here for worship on Sunday mornings and for special services throughout the year.

 Another gathering space, the Courtyard is situated at the heart of campus.

 The Fellowship Hall served as the church’s Sanctuary until 1987, when the present Sanctuary was dedicated.
 It is now where we get together for meals and programs.

 Westminster’s Prayer Trail was revamped in 2014 by a local Eagle Scout to include freshly mulched paths, trenches for water run-off, and repaired benches.
 All are invited to use it as a space for reflection, prayer, and meditation in God’s good creation.